Common questions

 The price for one normal lesson (50 minutes) is 50 euros.
 You will get a discount if you purchase a package of five lessons, then you pay 235 euros.
 For the trial lesson, you pay 25 euros.

 Lynganor norwegian.online is based in the Netherlands, which is why the amounts are mentioned in euros.
-Payment is done via the website, and there are several payment options.
+Payment is usually done via the website, with several payment options.
 As a new customer, you will receive a payment link from me.
+In some cases, we can decide to send an invoice beforehand.

 How and when can I make an appointment?